sproutcore/guides/README.md

 - install the [SproutGuides package](http://guides-pkg.strobeapp.com/Guides.pkg)
 - clone SproutGuides from git://github.com/sproutcore/sproutguides.git
-- cd into sproutguides and run `guides build` to generate the output directory

 Once you've completed these steps, you're ready to start working with SproutGuides.
 You'll do your work inside the source/ directory.
-As you make changes, run `guides generate` to see them reflected in the output.
+To see your changes as you work, run `guides preview`.
+By default, preview will show guides and content that is still under construction.
+Under construction content is not displayed on guides.sproutcore.com, if you would like to see what content will be deployed run `guides preview --production`.

 If you have any questions, the team can be reached at [@sproutcore](http://twitter.com/#!/sproutcore) or [#sproutcore](irc://irc.freenode.net/sproutcore)